 The majority of the issues related to Yes Bank were related to corporate governance and compliance.
 These began after the demise of the co-founder Ashok Kapur.
 This also involved Rana Kapoor making sure he did everything to get as much control within the company after the demise of his partner.

 Yes Bank had 62% loans from the corporate sector.
 Out of these 47% of the loans were disbursed to just 12 loan accounts.
-Rana Kapoor soon became the most sought-after banker, but for stressed companies wanting to raise capital.
+Rana Kapoor soon became the most sought-after banker for stressed companies wanting to raise capital.

 During his tenure as head Yes Bank loaned funds to IL&FS, Anil Ambani Group, DHFL, Cox &Kings, Jet Airways & Vodafone-Idea along with several other stressed entities.
 This resulted in the banks’ assets & advances growing by a CAGR of 34.1%.

-Most of the stressed entities given loans by Yes bank have either defaulted or are under restructuring.
+Most of the stressed entities given loans by Yes Bank have either defaulted or are under restructuring.
 The stock price of the bank fluctuated from a period high of Rs.
-404 per share too low of Rs.
+404 per share to a low of Rs.
 5.55 per share in just 5 years.
-The stock has lost more than 95% of its market cap is currently trading at a price of Rs.
-12.
+The stock has lost more than 95% of its market cap and is currently trading for Rs.
+15.95.

 5. Worst Performing Stocks in India – Jet Airways